Reverse Plank

 Reverse Plank Instructions

-- To release, lower your hips back down to the ground and come back into a seated position.
+- To finish, lower your hips back to the floor under control.

 Reverse Plank Form & Visual